jessicasshe/final-project/docs/bug-docs.md

 ## Problem with admin button configurations in Announcements after previous login/logout
-- Track how user is being updated using debug features
+- Track how user is being updated using debug features -> Problem: Was creating a new window each time when the user clicks 'Log Out', passing in a new DB operator instead of the one the other windows were referencing.
+The announcement window and the login window were not referencing the same user, giving the wrong boolean values for checking user type in roleCheck()
+-> Solution: Added conditional logic to check whether to show or to create the next window